shireesh-kumar/minikube-deploy/README.md

 ## Overview

-A Kubernetes-based voting application designed to demonstrate core Kubernetes concepts.
-The application consists of multiple microservices working together to handle voting, processing, and result aggregation.
+A Kubernetes-based voting application is designed to demonstrate core Kubernetes concepts by deploying it on Minikube, which provides a local, single-node Kubernetes cluster for development and testing

 ## Components